ray-di/Ray.QueryModule/README.md

 `Ray.QueryModule` makes a query to an external media such as a database or Web API with a function object to be injected.

- * `SqlQueryModule` is DB specialized.
-Convert the SQL file to a function object that executes that SQL.
+ * `SqlQueryModule` is for DB.
+Convert the SQL file to a simple function object that executes that SQL.
+ * `WebQueryModule` is for the Web API.
+Convert the URI and method set into a simple function object that Web requests to that URI.
  * `PhpQueryModule` is a generic module.
 It provides storage access which can not be provided by static conversion by PHP function object.